There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - A report on Smart insights quotes Statista’s report that mobile ad spending will reach an equal level with desktop ad spending for the first time in 2020 at 50% and by 2021 they will surpass it by one percent.
 This growth in mobile ad revenue is set to continue until something drastic happens.

 - Another Statista report indicates that more than USD 186 million were spent on mobile ads in the year 2020.
 As mobile ads are all geared to drive the digital market, you can advertise for affiliate services & products within your app and earn not only advertising dollars but also affiliate commissions.

 Networks like Flurry, the all-powerful Google’s AdMob, Facebook Ads, and AdColony are the top picks.
 The ads can be placed within your app in many forms – like banners, in-app native ads, video ads, interstitial or full-screen ads, animations, and rich media ads.

 As an app owner, you must integrate the third-party Api of the ad-server you have partnered with.
 You can define various levels, moments, and events when an ad will be displayed.
 You can control its placement, type, total duration, minimum duration, genre, category, and other such parameters to manage what your users see.

 The ads can be used to generate direct revenues, based on the impressions they make, as well as you can partner with them as an affiliate to earn commissions when users click on them and make purchases on the sponsor’s app or website.
 If an ad is clicked, you get paid; if the user installs the app of the advertiser, you get paid; simply put the monetization opportunities are infinite.

-In-app video ads: Free video sharing sites like YouTube, MX Player use in-app videos as well as many of the games use them.
+Free video sharing sites like YouTube, and MX Player use in-app videos, as well as many games, use them.
 In games, the users can ‘earn’ some reward points by watching these ads.
 Users get an option to skip the commercial after it has played for a minimum duration.

 Pros of Mobile Ads